Ministry of Health Singapore. All Rights Reserved.

 Regular exercise is key to healthy ageing!
 With the help of wearable technology (such as steps trackers) and our

-Healthy 365 mobile app, about 696,000 participants — both young and old — took part in the National Steps Challenge that ran from October 2017 to April 2018.
+Healthy 365 mobile app, hundreds of thousands of participants — both young and old — took part in the National Steps Challenge.
 Besides tracking their steps and earning rewards, seniors can also track their diet through the Healthy 365 app.

 With HealthHub, seniors living by themselves can also be empowered and equipped with health-related knowledge and tools to take greater ownership of their health and wellness.
 Besides medical information, such as details of the medication they are taking and known side effects, seniors can also make use of the app on their mobile phone to locate healthier eateries and sports facilities nearby, or even set reminders for them to take their medication!